howardpen9/docs/docs/en_1_intro.md

 - The CAKE/BNB liquidity pool now has 10.017 CAKE and 10.017 BNB.
 - Each FLIP token is now worth 1.00017 CAKE + 1.00017 BNB.

-To make being a liquidity provider even more worth your while, you can also put your FLIP tokens to work whipping up some fresh yield on the [CAKE farms \(here\)](https://pancakeswap.finance/), while still earning your 0.17% trading fee reward.
+To make being a liquidity provider even more worth your while, you can also put your FLIP tokens to work whipping up some fresh yield on the [CAKE Farms \(here\)](https://pancakeswap.finance/), while still earning your 0.17% trading fee reward.

 ### Staking